-The Project location currently consists of hayfields, canola fields, and a woodland on and within 120 m of the Project location (see Figure 1.1).
-During construction, woody vegetation (shrubs and trees) within the woodland will be cleared within the solar panel Project location.
+The Project site currently consists of hayfields, with a small woodland on the western boundary and a large woodland that surrounds the southern and eastern boundary (see Figure 1.1).
+During construction, woody vegetation (shrubs and trees) within a portion of the woodland on the western boundary of the Project Location will be cleared within the panel development area.
 All existing ground cover will be left in place in areas where no grading works are required.
-Removal of trees and shrubs will likely result in a minor increase in the rate and quantity of runoff from these areas of the Project location (due to less interception by the trees and shrubs).
-However, runoff from the wooded areas currently enters the watercourse/wetland on the south end of the Project location or the watercourse at the northeast end of the Project and this will continue to occur.
-Given the relatively small surface area that will be affected by vegetation removal and the minor increase in runoff to the watercourses is not anticipated to have any negative effects.
+Removal of trees and shrubs will likely result in a minor increase in the rate and quantity of runoff from these areas of the Project site (due to less interception by the trees and shrubs); although given the minimal area to be cleared within the woodland, this is not anticipated to have a measurable effect on the watercourses.

-No vegetation removal will occur within the 30 m setback adjacent to any of the waterbodies on or within 120 m of the solar panel Project location during the construction period.
-Therefore, this vegetation will remain undisturbed during construction and will continue to provide stormwater management control functions including slowing the velocity of surface water runoff and interception of precipitation and uptake in plants and roots.
+No vegetation removal will be required within the 30 setback adjacent to the Munroe Creek or its unnamed tributary.
+The hay present within 30 m of Watercourse A may be removed, however, native seed will be planted following construction activities.
+Therefore, the buffer vegetation will remain undisturbed for two of the watercourses and will continue to provide stormwater management control functions including slowing the velocity of surface water runoff and interception of precipitation and uptake in plants and roots.
+The vegetated buffer for Watercourse A will be improved with new natural vegetation that will improve stormwater management compared to the existing hayfield.
 This will also assist in mitigating overall changes in surface water runoff from the solar panel Project location.

-Removal of woody vegetation will be required within the distribution line corridor right of way and the right of way for the connection to the adjacent facility (Figure 1.1), including within the 30-m setback adjacent to watercourses that are crossed by the line.
+Removal of woody vegetation will be required within the distribution line corridor right of way (Figures 1.2 and 1.3) and the 10-m wide right of way for the connection to the adjacent facility (Figure 1.1), including within the 30-m setback adjacent to watercourses that are crossed by the line.
 In these areas, trees and tall shrubs that may pose a danger to the line will be removed.
 However, any low shrubs that do not pose a danger to the line and all groundcover will be undisturbed to the extent possible by construction in order to continue to provide riparian habitat functions, including stormwater management.
 Removal of other trees and shrubs within the distribution line corridor is not anticipated to have a significant adverse effect on stormwater runoff.